ikskuh/kristall/BUILDING.md

 - It seems like Qt wants `libzstd.so.3.1` instead of `libzstd.so.3.2`.
 Just symlink that file into the build directory
 - Use `make` and not `gmake` to build the project.

+#### Notes on FreeBSD
+- Kristall can't be used with LibreSSL, but requires OpenSSL (probably because of Qt)

 #### Notes for Ubuntu
 Supported Versions: 18.04, 20.04
 Unsupported Versions: 16.04